NVIDIA/deepops/docs/slurm-cluster/ood.md

 ## Access

-Once deployed, Open OnDemand (OOD) may be accessed via browser at http://_slurm-login-ip_:9050/.
+Once deployed, Open OnDemand (OOD) may be accessed via browser at http://<slurm-master>:9050/.
 Login credentials:

 User: _the user that ran the ansible playbook_
 Password: deepops

 These settings can also be changed by altering the variables in `config/group_vars/slurm-cluster.yml`.

 ## Walkthrough

 Once logged into OOD, you'll be presented with a simple GUI.
-For this walk through, we'll launch a few interactive apps.
+For this walkthrough, we'll launch a few interactive apps.

 ### VS Code Server